Erriez/ErriezMHZ19B/README.md

 ### Calibration

 The sensor requires an internal calibration regularly.
 Without it, the minimum value drifts away which is noticeable after a few weeks of operation.
 With my experiments, the minimum value was drifted to 800ppm after 3 months continues operation without a calibration.

 There are two calibration options:

-1. Automatic calibration, performed every 24 hours.
+1. Automatic calibration, performed every 24 hours (default).
 2. Manual calibration.

 ### 1. Automatic Calibration

 Automatic calibration is recommended when the sensor cannot be moved outdoor with fresh air.
-This calibration method requires a regularly ventilated room at 400ppm, at least once in 2..3 weeks.
+This calibration method requires a regularly ventilated room at 400ppm, at least once in 1..3 weeks.
 Additionally, it requires continues power-up without interruptions, otherwise the calibration data will not be updated correctly.

 Automatic calibration configuration:

-* Set auto calibration on: `setAutoCalibration(true)`.
+* Set auto calibration on: `setAutoCalibration(true)` (Default from manufacture).
 * Set auto calibration off: `setAutoCalibration(false)`.

 The status can be read with function `getAutoCalibration()`.

+**Note:**
-**Note:** The datasheet uses the terminology `ABC (Automatic Baseline Correction) logic on/off`.
+For simplicity, this library uses the terminology `Automatic Calibration` which is identical to the `ABC (Automatic Baseline Correction) logic on/off` mentioned in the datasheet.

 ### 2. Manual Calibration (400ppm)

 Procedure for manual calibration at 400ppm:

 * Turn automatic calibration off.
 * Power the sensor up outdoor in fresh air for at least 20 minutes.
 (Not in a forest or a farm which produces background CO2)
 * Call `manual400ppmCalibration()` once.
 This will send command `0x87 Zero Point Calibration`, but is not a zero calibration as stated in the datasheet.
 There is no nitrogen needed as this calibration is performed at 400ppm.

 Now the sensor is calibrated.
 Repeat the sequence more often for higher accuracy.

 ### 3. Manual Calibration (SPAN)

 The datasheet also mentions a command `0x88 Span Point Calibration`.
-The procedure is not clear and therefor not implemented in this library, because an incorrect calibration procedure will damage the sensor.
+The calibration procedure is not clear and therefore not implemented in this library.

 ## MH-Z19B API